mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 - The next step is to do the post-cts timing analysis.

 - We execute `openroad` in the openLANE environment and we will do the timing analysis with openSTA from there.
-We read the `lef` and `def` files and create the `db` file <br/>
+We read the `.lef` and `.def` files and create the `.db` file: <br/>
 ![image](https://user-images.githubusercontent.com/57360760/183445328-26d049b5-7e3f-4685-ad08-24e95e78da4f.png) <br/>

-- Next we execute the command which were previosuly loaded from `pre_sta.conf` <br/>
+- Next we execute the commands which were previosuly loaded from `pre_sta.conf`: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183449034-c0e5e03f-0761-4f51-a777-a2aa6923dd4c.png) <br/>
-- Hold slack <br/>
+- The value of the hold slack is:  <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183449630-948bb7e8-57c2-401f-a221-8d3d2d26c956.png) <br/>
-- Setup slack <br/>
+- The value of the setup slack is: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183449248-7ae39b8b-a0e7-426e-ad1a-cd568cb32b2f.png) <br/>

-- The slacks must be corrected.
-However, this analysis is not correct ❓ why
+- However, this analysis does not give the real numbers for the slack values.

-- We execute the following commands: <br/>
+- Therefore, we execute the following commands: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183452090-1ce77394-a980-403f-a477-42ce6d551c42.png) <br/>
   - And this is the output: <br/>
-  - Hold slack <br/>
+  - The value of the hold slack is: <br/>
   ![image](https://user-images.githubusercontent.com/57360760/183452439-18d2b90b-3d64-443c-87b2-7c851169197c.png) <br/>
-  - Setup slack <br/>
+  - The value of the setup slack is: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183452242-896bd805-ac8a-494e-843a-3724ddea298e.png)

-- Both are met, the clock tree synthesis doesn't have any violationsb (but for the typicla corner, does not support the multicorner optimization ❓)
+- Both slacks are met, the clock tree synthesis doesn't have any violations.

 - Let's try to modify the `CTS_CLK_BUFFER_LIST` and remove the `sky130_fd_sc_hd__clkbuf_1` buffer <br/>
 ![image](https://user-images.githubusercontent.com/57360760/183454743-41da9f9b-58c7-4f37-bdd6-b4846ce789b8.png)
  <br/>
-- We `run_cts`, but we have to forcefully stop it, since it stuck ❓!!!
+- We `run_cts`, but we have to forcefully stop it, since it is stuck!

 - We need to do the following: <br/>
   ![image](https://user-images.githubusercontent.com/57360760/183457820-cd7e3e2a-08e3-4bd9-bc6f-56f681f9abfc.png) <br/>
   ![image](https://user-images.githubusercontent.com/57360760/183458124-dcaff153-f43e-4528-9902-78007430930c.png) <br/>
   ![image](https://user-images.githubusercontent.com/57360760/183458294-c0820820-e410-4204-9aa0-2b28a3e8ea58.png)

 - Next, we execute the same commands as before: <br/>
   ![image](https://user-images.githubusercontent.com/57360760/183459712-9481ba5f-854d-4714-962b-c01850e1c623.png)
-- Hold slack <br/>
+- The value of hold slack is: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183459883-016db9fb-4966-4bef-bd49-8e87d0e9a857.png)
-- Setup slack <br/>
+- The value of setup slack is: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183459978-33bf6e4b-948b-48f5-ad2e-09887a1990c8.png)

 - Both hold and setup slacks have improved, on the expense of the area.